mohamedelbendary228/Daily-Habits-Tracker/README.md

 # Flutter Habit Tracker App

-## The still in development process, It will be docmented and availbe soon.
+## The app still in development process, It will be docmented and availbe soon.